Tee Higgins Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Higgins, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Higgins has caught a touchdown pass versus the Browns once, but did not have multiple TDs in that game.

-- The 223.5 yards per game the Browns are conceding through the air makes them the NFL's fifth-ranked pass defense.
+- The 223.5 yards per game the Browns are allowing through the air makes them the NFL's fifth-ranked pass defense.

-- The Browns have surrendered 28 touchdowns through the air (1.8 per game).
-They are 24th in the NFL in that category.
+- The Browns have given up 28 touchdowns through the air (1.8 per game).
+They are 24th in the league in that category.

 Recent Performances

-- In last week's matchup with the Chiefs, Higgins hauled in three passes for 62 yards (20.7 yards per reception) while being targeted five times.
+- In last week's game against the Chiefs, Higgins was targeted five times and racked up three catches for 62 yards (20.7 yards per reception).

-- Higgins has caught 17 passes (21 targets) for 279 yards (93.0 per game) and has two touchdowns over his last three games.
+- In his last three games, Higgins has 279 receiving yards on 17 receptions (21 targets), with two touchdowns, averaging 93.0 yards per game.

 Higgins' Cincinnati Teammates